365 Kadhal Kadithangal: Plot

-The film begins with Subbu (Ajay) killing Suruli (Sampath Ram) in Kodaikanal and he starts remembering his past.
+The film begins with Subbu (Ajay) killing Suruli (Sampath Ram) in Kodaikanal and starting to remember his past.

-In 1992, Subbu (Yuva Karthik) was a carefree secondary school student and lived with his strict father and sawmill labourer Rasu Thevar (Radha Ravi).
-Jasmine who came from Madras joined his school and became his classmate, her father Williams (Devan) was a wealthy businessman.
-Subbu fell in love with her at first sight and he tried to woo her but Jasmine didn't reciprocate his love and she preferred to be friends with Subbu.
-Jasmine even helped him pass the plus two exam.
+In 1992, Subbu (Yuva Karthik) was a carefree secondary school student who lived with his strict father and sawmill labourer Rasu Thevar (Radha Ravi).
+Jasmine (Karthika), who came from Madras, joined his school and became his classmate.
+Her father Williams (Devan) was a wealthy businessman.
+Subbu fell in love with Jasmine at first sight and tried to woo her, but she did not reciprocate his love and instead preferred to be friends with him.
+Jasmine even helped Subbu pass his plus two exam.
 At the close of the school year, Jasmine returned to Madras with her parents.

-Back to the present, doctors have given up their hopes on Jasmine who is now a coma patient.
-Her parents are left with no options other than mercy-killing her but Subbu believes that he can bring her back to normalcy and he takes her with him.
+Back to the present, doctors have given up their hopes on Jasmine, who is now a comatose patient.
+Her parents are left with no options other than mercy-killing her, but Subbu believes that he can bring her back to normalcy, and he takes her with him.

-In 1992, Rasu Thevar died after a workplace accident and Subbu ended up without money.
-Subbu decided to not go to college and he got his father's job.
-One day, Subbu found Jasmine's letter stating the address of her new home and he wrote love letters to his sweetheart every day for a year.
-In the meantime, Jasmine joined a college in Madras and Subbu's love letters were intercepted by her mother Elizabeth (Usha Elizabeth).
-Six years later, Jasmine, who had a decent job that paid well, returned to Kodaikanal for her holidays and she came to know about the love letters sent by Subbu.
-Jasmine was in shock that Subbu was still in love with her and she advised him to forget her.
-In the meantime, Suruli who was Subbu's enemy hit Jasmine with his car and she fell into a coma.
+In 1992, Rasu Thevar died after a workplace accident, and Subbu ended up without money.
+Subbu decided not to go to college, and he got his father's job.
+One day, Subbu found Jasmine's letter stating the address of her new home, and he wrote love letters to his sweetheart every day for a year.
+In the meantime, Jasmine joined a college in Madras, and Subbu's love letters were intercepted by her mother Elizabeth (Usha Elizabeth).
+Six years later, Jasmine, who had a decent, well-paying job, returned to Kodaikanal for her holidays and found out about Subbu's love letters.
+Jasmine was shocked that Subbu was still in love with her, and she advised him to forget her.
+In the meantime, Suruli, who was Subbu's enemy, hit Jasmine with his car, and she fell into a coma.

-Back to the present, Williams lodges a complaint against Subbu for taking Jasmine with him and the court orders Subbu to leave her to Williams.
-When Williams takes her home from him, Subbu shoots himself in the head and Jasmine finally wakes up.
+Back to the present, Williams lodges a complaint against Subbu for taking Jasmine with him, and the court orders Subbu to leave her to Williams.
+When Williams takes her home from him, Subbu shoots himself, and Jasmine finally wakes up.